Wednesday's Scottish gossip

-Scottish gossip: Rangers, Hearts, Celtic, Duncan Ferguson, Kevin Nisbet, Ryan Kent
+Scottish gossip: Celtic, Rangers, Hearts, Duncan Ferguson, Kevin Nisbet, Ryan Kent

 Last updated on .From the section Scottish

+Celtic are close to agreeing a contract extension with Reo Hatate and the club are also keen to secure Matt O'Riley on a new deal.
+(Daily Mail)

-Striker Kemar Roofe says Rangers supporters are booing because they are bored after they were jeered off for the second time in three games.
+Striker Kemar Roofe says Rangers supporters are booing because they are bored after the players were jeered off for the second time in three games.
 (The Scotsman)

 Heart of Midlothian fans hung a banner saying 'the club is run by clowns' at Rugby Park before their Viaplay Cup quarter-final against Kilmarnock.
 (Scottish Sun)